apacgps/AI-In-Practice-Working-Group/content-review/kurashi-lang/SPECIFICATIONS.md

 Kurashi can be used to create goal documents that can be read as-is in plaintext or viewed as rich text through a Markdown viewer.

-Kurashi is also useful when used with tools such as markmap to produce a mindmap to visualize how to achieve the goal.
+Kurashi is also useful when used with tools such as markmap to produce a mindmap to visualize how to achieve the goals.

 > Mindmap visualization placeholder